 For the bone-in pork chop, the bone will act as a heat shield.
 This means the meat closer to the bone will be rarer than the meat in the middle of the chop.
 Pulling it at 145 degrees will give you a moist and flavorful bone-in chop.
 The resting time will also raise the temperature 5 or so degrees to alleviate any concerns.

 The same cooking techniques as the charcoal grill.
 Get the grill hot with all burners turned to medium-high 400-450 degrees.
 After heating for 5 minutes turn all the burners except one to low (assuming you have multiple burners).

-- 8-ounce boneless pork chop- grill 4 to 6 minutes a side on the hot part of the grill, pull at 140 degrees and rest.
+- 8-ounce boneless pork chop- grill 4 to 6 minutes a side on the hot part of the grill, pull it off the heat when you reach a pork chop temp of 140 degrees Fahrenheit and rest.

 - 12-ounce bone-in pork chop – score the fat on the outside every few inches to keep the chops from curling.
 Grill 4 to 8 minutes a side on the hot part of the grill.
 Then, move to the cooler side.
 Cover the grill and cook till 145 degrees, around 5 to 7 minutes, then rest.

 This technique works best for larger bone-in pork chops.

 Place a rimmed baking sheet in an oven.
 Preheat the oven to 450 degrees.
 Meanwhile, heat a frying pan with a tablespoon or two of vegetable oil over medium-high heat, then cook each side a few minutes until browned.
 Transfer the pork chops to the baking sheet and cook them for 8 minutes, then flip them and cook them until they reach 140 degrees Fahrenheit, another 5 to 10 minutes.
 Then rest 5 to 10 minutes.